cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 ```

-Not only does `ActiveSupport::Concern` give us a cleaner interface dynamically
+Not only does `ActiveSupport::Concern` give us a cleaner interface to dynamically
 define methods into the classes they're included in, it can also resolve module
 dependencies.